Thank you for joining me as we Lectio the Liturgy with the Collect for the 15th Sunday of Ordinary Time.

 O God, who show the light of your truth to those who go astray, so that they may return to the right path, give all, who for the faith they profess are accounted Christians, the grace to reject whatever is contrary to the name of Christ and to strive after all that does it honor.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.

-Thanks for praying with me.
+Thank you for praying with me.